nicnl31/airfare-streamlit-public/README.md

 ## Introduction
 This repository stores the source code for an airfare predictor web app, written in Python using the Streamlit framework.

+The app is hosted on Streamlit.
+You may visit using this URL: https://airfare-wizard.streamlit.app/

 ## Project Structure

 ```